nlamonaco86/repairTracker/README.md

 ## Customer Portal

-Customers can view the Tracker page to lookup the current status of their order, as well as retrieve their invoice.
+Customers can view the Tracker page to lookup the current status of their order, with or without an account, as well as retrieve their invoice.

 repairTracker is intended for use on an iPad in a mobile setting, but is responsive to all screen sizes.